Lake Speed: 1985–1989

 The team's strong 1987 performances continued in 1988.
 With strong support from the Hoosier tire company, Speed ran strong in the Daytona 500 before dropping out due to an engine failure.
 The next race, at Richmond, Speed ran up front leading sixty-seven laps but finished sixth.
 The following race, at Rockingham, Speed again showed power, leading fifty-one laps and finishing second to Neil Bonnett.
 Speed's first win came March 27 at Darlington in the TranSouth 500.
 After starting the race eighth, Speed methodically moved his way to the front before eventually taking the lead and running away from the field.
 Leading 178 of the 367 laps, Speed beat Alan Kulwicki by half a straightaway to secure his first and only NASCAR Winston Cup win.
 One of the factors in Speed's victory was that he was the only driver who tested the Hoosier tires at Darlington.
 Where most of his competitors thought that the Hoosiers would blister, Lake and his team believed that they would not.

 At Dover, Speed finished fourth, following that up with finishes of ninth at Daytona and fifth at Michigan.
 In the Volunteer 500, Speed led sixty-six laps and looked like a strong contender for the race win before blowing a right front tire and hitting the wall, effectively ending his day.
 Speed's last top ten came at the 1988 Delaware 500 with a ninth-place effort.
 The season ended with Speed seventeenth place in the final points rundown.

 Speed had strong finishes in 1989 with a Bull's Eye Barbecue Sauce sponsorship Speed said was "worth peanuts."
-At Rockingham Lake took eighth and a few weeks later he finished tenth Darlington.
+At Rockingham, Lake took eighth and a few weeks later he finished tenth Darlington.
 Speed finished fifth in the inaugural event at Sears Point (now Sonoma) Raceway and a seventh a few races later at Michigan.
 However, in the July race at Pocono, Speed was injured in a two-car wreck that also injured driver Greg Sacks.
 Although Sacks' car overturned, Speed was injured more severely, and missed several races.
-This crash was featured in a 1990 video titled "Champions of the Checkered Flag".
 While Lake recovered from his injuries, he had several drivers drive in his place including Joe Ruttman at Talladega, Michigan and Bristol; Eddie Bierschwale at Watkins Glen; and Rodney Combs at Darlington.
 Lake returned to action in the Miller High Life 400 at Richmond to finish 14th.
 At the final race of the '89 season at Atlanta, Lake was able to conclude a personally disappointing year with a 10th-place run.